srujanarao/Price-Scraping/README.md

 :thought_balloon: Future Scope
 ---
 1. More efficient ways to handle 'Access Denied' issues without compromising on run time.
 Currently implemented using ```headers, usergants and requests.Session()```
-2. More Ways to handle intermittent inconsistent search results in www.cendirect.com
+2. More ways to handle intermittent inconsistent search results in www.cendirect.com

 :sparkles: Contributors
 ---